Amazon Prime Day 2021: Best hard drive, SSD, SD card storage deals

-Amazon Prime Day is in its second -- and final -- day.
+Amazon Prime Day is on its final day.
 If you're hunting for a good deal on an external hard drive for backing up your files, an internal SSD for adding to your storage or a new SD or microSD card to hold your gigabytes of music, movies, photos and games -- now is the time.

 It's not just Amazon, though -- retailers have their own rivals to Prime Day sales, including Target's Deal Days running from June 20 to 22 and Walmart's Deals for Days taking place from June 20 to 23.
 They're also great places to look for a deep discount on storage and more bargains.